OpenComs/docs/docs/analog/technical-details.md

 When a call is initiated, it closes a circuit that introduces a DC voltage onto the partyline loop.
 This DC voltage is superimposed onto the existing audio signal, carrying the call signal information.

 Receiving stations within the partyline loop detect the presence of this DC voltage.
 Upon detecting the call signal, the station activate visual indicators, such as LEDs, or audible alerts to notify the users of an incoming call.

+### RMK
+Sometime, someone leave their beltpacks talk on, this can cause annoyance and other issue, to solve this beltpacks and stations that support it can be restarted remotely by cutting the power very quickly to the intercom line.

+The power cut needs to by long enought to cause a restart of the stations microcontrollers but short enough to cause a buzz in the audio.